vaibhavantil2/core/docs/core/04_core-concepts/03_glue42-client/03_react/react.md

 useGlueInit: useGlueInitProps;
 ```

 - `config` - *Optional*.
-A [Config](../../../../reference/core/latest/glue42%20web/index.html#!Config) object for the `GlueWeb()` factory function;
+A [Glue42Web.Config](../../../../reference/core/latest/glue42%20web/index.html#!Config) object for the `GlueWeb()` factory function (for detailed configuration options, see the [**Glue42 Client: Overview**](../overview/index.html#initializing_a_glue42_client) section);
 - `glueFactory` - *Optional*.
 Factory function used to initialize the provided Glue JS library.
 Defaults to `window.GlueWeb`.

 ## Usage

-The following examples demonstrate using the Glue42 React Hooks library.
+Below you can see some examples of using the Glue42 React Hooks library.

 ### Initialization

-To access the Glue42 Web APIs, initialize and (optionally) configure the [Glue42 Web](../../../../reference/core/latest/glue42%20web/index.html) library.
+To access the Glue42 Web APIs, you need to initialize and (optionally) configure the [**Glue42 Web**](../../../../reference/core/latest/glue42%20web/index.html) library (for detailed configuration options, see the [**Glue42 Client: Overview**](../overview/index.html#initializing_a_glue42_client) section).
 You can do this in two ways - by using the `GlueProvider` component or the `useGlueInit()` hook.
 The difference is that the `GlueProvider` initializes the Glue42 Web library and makes the returned API object (`glue`) globally available by automatically assigning it as a value to `GlueContext`, while the `useGlueInit()` hook initializes the library and returns an API object (`glue`) which you then have to make available to your other components by passing it as a prop, by creating a context or by attaching it to the global `window` object.

 - #### GlueProvider

 Add the `GlueProvider` component by wrapping your other components inside it (preferably the root one).
-Pass the factory function of the Glue42 Web library to the `GlueProvider`.
-It will initialize the [Glue42 Web](../../../../reference/core/latest/glue42%20web/index.html) library and make the Glue42 Web APIs available in your application by setting the returned `glue` object as the value of `GlueContext`:
+Pass the factory function from `@glue42/web` to the `GlueProvider`, it will initialize the [**Glue42 Web**](../../../../reference/core/latest/glue42%20web/index.html) library and make the Glue42 Web APIs available in your application by setting a `glue` object (returned from the initialization) as the value of `GlueContext`:

 ```javascript
 //index.js